-One of them, 3 Perf, uses just 3 perforations in the film per frame equating to an individual widescreen frame of 24.89mm x 14mm, commonly referred to as Super 35mm.
-For stills photography, film travels horizontally through the camera providing the largest of all the popular image formats for 35mm film, with a 36mm by 24mm frame, using 8 perforations on the film for each frame, traditionally called Full-Frame.
+One of them, 3 Perf, uses just three perforations in the film per frame equating to an individual wide-screen frame of 24.89 mm x 14 mm, commonly referred to as Super 35 mm.
+For stills photography, film travels horizontally through the camera, providing the largest of all the popular image formats for 35-mm film, with a 36-mm by 24-mm frame, using eight perforations on the film for each frame, traditionally called full-frame.

-Full-Frame copies the frame size from 35mm film stills cameras, allowing the same lenses and lens mounts from older film cameras to be used in new digital stills cameras, with the same look and feel, principles of photography, framing, focus and depth of field.
-It also allows for backwards compatibility with Super 35 and other formats.
+Full-frame copies the frame size from 35-mm film still cameras, allowing the same lenses and lens mounts from older film cameras to be used in new digital still cameras, with the same look and feel, principles of photography, framing, focus and depth of field.
+It also allows for backward compatibility with Super 35 and other formats.

-Full-frame sensors offer the opportunity of narrow depth of field by maximising the creative possibilities of large aperture lenses.
+Full-frame sensors offer the opportunity for narrow depth of field by maximizing the creative possibilities of large-aperture lenses.
 By using both a lens with a large maximum aperture, and a full-frame sensor, it is easy to achieve a very narrow depth of field in the image.
 A narrow depth of field means particular objects in the scene can be picked out, pushing everything in front and behind out of focus.
 Audiences can be subliminally directed to look at certain objects in the scene as part of the screen play or story-telling process.

 Shallow depth of field